lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

 ## Key learning points

 - What's a hash?
 When do you use them?
-- Can you figure out how you would have done to code your calories counter using arrays? painfull, no?
+- Can you figure out how you would have had to code your calorie counter using just arrays?
+Painful, right?